jtbermido04/gitex/README.md

 This is an exercuse for the 2024 IPGP Git Class.

-Bye bye and thanks for eeading this file :)
+Bye bye and thanks for reading this file :)